Treatment Options for Major Depressive Disorder

 - ECT is one of the more powerful treatments for depression and can be effective for patients who are at imminent risk for suicide or depressive cases marked by psychotic features, but the side effects of ECT can be severe.

-TMS works without debilitating side effects for patients that have not had success with depression medications.
+TMS works as a depression treatment without debilitating side effects for patients that have not had success with depression medication.